 The second hotel is located in the middle of the old and venerable district of Alt-Sachsenhausen, a hood busy with pubs.
 Here, you stay right in the middle of the action.
 But that is exactly what makes this house so charming, as you would not have expected it to be here.
 And thanks to the fine and thick double-glazed windows, you won’t hear much of a sound.
 The proximity to the Main river and the city, which one can explore with the house’s own bicycles, is perfect.

 The rooms are spread over four floors and are all comfortably and creatively furnished — some of them with real unique pieces.
 Size: From 19 to 25 square meters, plus an attic apartment on the 5th floor with freestanding bathtub, its own kitchen and a view of the Frankfurt skyline.

-The vegetarian breakfast is easily available downstairs in the living room-café on the ground floor, as well as homemade quiche and delicious cakes during the day.
+The vegan breakfast is easily available downstairs in the living room-café on the ground floor.

 Also in the Libertine there is a kitchen with dining room and products for guests to cook alone or together with other guests.
 On the ground floor of the house there is even an in-house recording studio where music is produced regularly and concerts are held.